 Published by Bradt, 2016

-New and completely revised and updated edition of Bradt’s popular Croatia guidbook.
-This is the third edition of the book which I’ve worked on.
+New and completely revised and updated 6th edition of Bradt’s popular Croatia guidbook.
+This is the third new edition of the book which I’ve worked on.

 Exploring Croatia’s mountain trails, national parks and nature reserves

-Over more than two decades I have visited and hiked in almost all of Croatia’s main (and many lesser known) mountain regions, national parks and nature parks, including Risnjak and Velika kapela in Gorski kotar, the breathtakingly beautiful Velebit mountains and Paklenica, Biokovo, the wetlands of Lonjsko polje and the Unesco-listed Plitvice Lakes.
-I wrote the first English language hiking guide to Croatia, have climbed Croatia’s highest mountain, Dinara, which lies on the Bosnian border and in 2021 was declared the country’s newest nature park, and I have hiked Croatia’s greatest long-distance trail, the ~100km Velebit Hiking Trail (Velebitski planinarski put) across northern, central and southern Velebit.
-Along with several other trails, this now forms part of the Via Dinarica (a 1,330km mega trail from Slovenia to the wilds of northern Albania).
-I have also hiked on many of the islands (and wrote a guidebook about island walks in Croatia), including Vis, Lastovo, Hvar, Krk, Rab and Losinj.
+Over more than two decades I have visited and hiked in almost all of Croatia’s main (and many lesser known) mountain regions, national parks and nature parks, including Risnjak and Velika kapela in Gorski kotar, the breathtakingly beautiful Velebit mountains and Paklenica, Biokovo, Sljeme and the Samobor Hills near Zagreb, the wetlands of Lonjsko polje and the Unesco-listed Plitvice Lakes.
+I wrote the first English language hiking guide to Croatia (my first book, published back in 2004), have climbed Croatia’s highest mountain, Dinara, which lies on the Bosnian border and in 2021 was declared the country’s newest nature park, and I have hiked Croatia’s greatest long-distance trail, the ~100km Velebit Hiking Trail (Velebitski planinarski put) across northern, central and southern Velebit.
+Along with several other trails, this now forms part of the Via Dinarica (a 1,330km mega trail stretching from Slovenia through Croatia, Bosnia and Montenegro to the wilds of northern Albania).
+I have also hiked on many of the Croatian islands (and wrote a guidebook about island walks in Croatia), including Vis, Lastovo, Hvar, Krk, Korčula, Rab and Lošinj.
 To find out more about my work as an outdoor writer and photographer click here.